Introduction

 Setup a firewall

-Use ufw or gufw firewall
+Use ufw or gufw firewallsudo apt-get install ufw

 sudo apt-get install gufw